Richmond Hill Inn: Relocation and renovation

 In 1984, the Pearson heirs sold the Richmond Hill estate.
 The Preservation Society saved the mansion from demolition and had it moved 600 feet.
 The mansion underwent a $3 million restoration before being opened as part of an Inn in 1989.
 The second and third floors housed 12 guest rooms, while the first floor contained a restaurant called Gabrielle's, a grand Oak Hall, library, and front parlor.

 Two other additions have been made since the initial reopening, both designed by architect Jim Samsel.
 A manicured croquet court with 8 cottages overlooking the greens were built in 1990.
 A new building called The Garden Pavilion was added in 1996, containing 16 guest rooms and overlooking a Victorian Parterre-style garden.

 2009 fire

-On March 19, 2009, a fire destroyed the 120-year-old historic mansion.
+On March 19, 2009, a fire —officially ruled arson— destroyed the 120-year-old historic mansion.
 Due to the size of the fire, an arson investigation began immediately.
+Within days, Asheville officials confirmed the fire was intentionally set.
+Foreclosure proceedings had been underway at the time, heightening suspicions.